 The first cloud flags to float were artists’ prints made as giclées on chiffon a few years ago.
 The images were so subtle that Lindsey ended up hanging them 3-deep, one in front of the other, to achieve depth and a sense of movement as the delicate cloth shifted and wafted.

 The next versions were printed on paper, which were torn on the edges and hung on sticks as sculptures.
 Along the way, she did an installation of large scale paper clouds in Pt.
 Townsend, WA, in the summer of 2012.
 These were, as always, a prayer for blue skies.

-and were finally printed on silk
+and were next printed on silk

-There are 24 images, custom printed locally on silk, nearly see-through when the sun is behind them.
+There were 24 images, custom printed locally on silk, nearly see-through when the sun is behind them.
 The first 24 were shown at the Blue Sky Café in Half Moon Bay in November, 2013.
 Owners Sally and Ken Coverdell encouraged Lindsey to print more, and subsequently hung another 144 of them in the rafters of the café.

 the flags began to travel

 They have hung from old piers at the harbor in Princeton, CA, with only stray cats and random paddle-boarders for admirers, and they’ve been installed as a pop-up installation for Mauro FF’s Feb.
 14, 2014 Sunset Piano concert on the Half Moon Bay State Beach bluffs.
 Since then, they’ve been installed in Norway, they flew at Burning Man 2014, and are hanging on Orcas Island, WA.
 They've flown at the Commonweal Retreat Center in Bolinas, in Pescadero at a local pottery shop, in Nevada City, Chico, and of course, all over Half Moon Bay.